Harislang/Interactive-3D-Black-Hole-Merger/README.md

 - **Tailwind CSS** - Utility-first CSS framework
 - **Vanilla JavaScript** - No framework dependencies

+## The following section is for educators and learners with programming experience.
 ## 📦 Installation

 ### Quick Start